acadadev/rosrider_doc/01_SPECS/README.md

 ### Power

+Built-in current monitoring and a hardware-resettable fuse safeguard the motors and battery.
+Software-based current limiting and remote threshold configuration enhance safety and flexibility.
+A 5V power supply can be enabled or disabled via software, providing flexibility for powering external sensors and devices.
+ROSRider utilizes standard JST connectors for motor and I2C connections, allowing for easy assembly and customization.
+Additionally, two QWIC connectors provide convenient expansion options for integrating various sensors and modules.

 | :---| :---|
 | **Power Input** | 6V to 15V wide input voltage |
 | **Software Controllable Switch** | MOSFET switch, reverse current protection |